 Programme Code: AK3482

-Duration: Two years full time / Maximum five years part time
+Duration: 2 years full-time / Maximum 5 years part-time

 Venue: City Campus

 Start date: 21 July 2014 and 2 March 2015

 In order to be admitted to the Master of Communication Studies an applicant must have completed the following or equivalent:

 An applicant must have completed (a) or (b) above with a B grade average or higher at level 7.